In recent years, the humble notepad, pencil case and pen have experienced an extreme makeover.

-Look, I understand that everyone wants to work in a nice space.
+Now I understand that everyone wants to work in a nice space.
 In terms of productivity, having a neat orderly workspace make a huge difference.
-But spending 30 minutes cleaning it up (e.g. removing clutter) and adding a pot plant and simple picture to your wall is all you really need to do to jazz things up.
+But all you need to do is spend 30 minutes cleaning things up (e.g. removing clutter), add a pot plant and/or a simple picture to your wall.
+Boom!
+You’ve got a great new space.

-The vast majority of items in my study space are second-hand.
-My big L-shape desk came from gumtree ($50).
+The vast majority of items in my workspace are secondhand.
+My big L-shape desk came from Gumtree.
 My whiteboard from a skip bin.
 A bright colourful painting from a garage sale ($10).
 My files from a ‘Free – Please take’ box at university.
 Nothing matches but I don’t care.
-I’m comfortable in my study space like Denis Diderot was before he received his new dressing gown.
+I’m comfortable in my workspace like Denis Diderot was before he received his new dressing gown.